Luminosity Gaming: Tom Clancy's Rainbow Six: Siege

 On June 22, 2019, Luminosity picked a Tom Clancy's Rainbow Six: Siege team that consisted of Coal "Doodle" Phillips, Kian "Hyena" Moyazani, Richie "Rexen" Coronado, Tom "Tomas" Kaka, and Muteeb "PiXeL" Chaudary.
 They quickly became a top team in North American Pro League defeating top teams DarkZero Esports and Team Reciprocity.
 Luminosity placed third in the online qualifier for the Six Major Raleigh and failed to qualify for the event.
 In Dreamhack Montreal 2019, Luminosity lost to Team Liquid and BDS Esport being eliminated in the group stage and placing 13-16th, alongside top European team, Chaos Esports Club and amateur teams Livid Gaming and Super Nova.
 After this defeat, PiXeL left the team and was replaced with former player of Rise Nation, Abdullah "Factor" Rihan.
 Luminosity placed 4th in North American Pro League Season 10, failing to reach the Season 10 finals but avoiding relegation.

-On April 14, 2020, Hyena released a statement detailing conflict between the team, Luminosity, and the developers of Rainbow Six Siege, Ubisoft criticizing the latter two for mismanagement and miscommunication resulting in the team's removal from Pro League.
-A day later, Ubisoft confirmed that the team would not be competing in Pro League.
-On April 17, Luminosity released Hyena along with the rest of the team.
-Hyena later retired from Rainbow Six Siege.

-Litigation

-On December 17, 2024, Luminosity was named a defendant in a case alleging discriminatory behavior against Felix Hasson, a globally ranked gamer known in the gaming community as "T_pot."
-In late 2023, Hasson, a professional Super Smash Bros. player from New York City, faced online harassment and was banned from several tournaments due to his pro-Israel views expressed on social media.

-Hasson was removed without notice from the "Luminosity Makes BIG Moves 2024" tournament, scheduled for January 5–7, 2024, in New York.
-The tournament organizer, "Aerodusk," confirmed the decision, citing a tweet that labeled Hasson a "racist zionist weasel."
-Following this, Hasson was banned from weekly tournaments at Waypoint Cafe NYC and Game Guys Entertainment in Houston.
-Organizers justified the bans by referencing his social media posts, with one stating that "sometimes these expressions have consequences."
-Hasson, who had spent a gap year in Israel and openly identifies as Jewish and pro-Israel, expressed that the bans and accompanying online criticism were hurtful.
-He emphasized that he has never intended harm and voiced concern over the impact on his professional gaming career.

-Pro-Israel NGO Combat Antisemitism Movement (CAM) publicly condemned the bans, arguing that no one should face discrimination for their Zionist identity or support for Israel.
-CAM called for Hasson's reinstatement in the tournaments.
-This incident sparked broader discussions about the intersection of personal beliefs and professional participation within the gaming community.
+League of Legends

+On November 26, 2024, Luminosity announced their entry into League of Legends by entering the North American Challengers League (NACL).
+The NACL is the second-tier league for teams in North America, with its best teams earning a shot to be promoted to the League of Legends Championship of The Americas (LTA) North Conference as guests.
+Luminosity won both splits of the NACL, beating DarkZero to win Spring and Conviction to win Summer, the latter qualifying them for the promotion tournament.
+However, Luminosity did not get promoted to the LTA North after losing to the league's sole guest team Disguised in the grand final.
+The organization did not return to League of Legends for the 2026 season.